-Specifically, we train a recurrent autoencoder with a novel nonlinearity that captures the constraint that our representation coefficients must lie on the probability simplex.
-Our use of algorithm unrolling for manifold learning is new.
+To be specific, we train a recurrent autoencoder with a nonlinearity that captures the constraint that our representation coefficients must lie on the probability simplex.
+To our knowledge, our use of algorithm unrolling for manifold learning is new.

-\textbf{Provable and efficient clustering}: We apply KDS for the task of clustering and provide theoretical performance guarantees.
-We also demonstrate highly efficient and accurate performance on a range of representative data sets.

 For reproducibility, we will provide the code for all the experiments in this paper.
 To give a glimpse of the performance of KDS, Figure \ref{fig:training_moon_mnist} shows the atoms the autoencoder learns for the classic two moons dataset and digits from the MNIST-5 dataset (5 digits from the MNIST dataset).